Exploring the Biblical meaning of 'Loving Our Neighbors’

 Later, as we drove on into Ensenada and then back to San Diego, we asked ourselves: Would I have the faith to live like that?

 Immigrants, orphans, and widows were the Bible’s largest groups of poor.
+Today, UNICEF says that over 160,000,000 children worldwide are orphans.

 Jeremiah 14:8 questions why God had become "as a stranger to us, as one passing through the land who is merely stopping for the night?"
 Job 5:15 asserts "I have never turned away a stranger but have opened my doors to all."
 1 Timothy 5:10 asks "has she been kind to strangers as well as to other Christians?"

 "Aliens" and "foreigners" included the Samaritans, whose ancestors were mixed Israelite/Assyrian (2 Kings 17:24-41).
-In Luke 17:17, Jesus asked "Didn’t I heal ten men? ...
+In Luke 17:17, Jesus asked "Didn’t I heal ten men?
 Does only this foreigner [a Samaritan] return to give glory to God?"

 "Visitors" can be guests, foreigners, aliens, or strangers.
 Abraham told the men of Heth "Here I am, a visitor in a foreign land, with no place to bury my wife.
-Please sell me a piece of ground for this purpose" (Genesis 23:4).
+Please sell me a piece of ground for this purpose" (Gen. 23:4).

 How does God view immigrants, orphans and widows?